 - The returns aren’t as good as with stocks.
 Investing in the stock market will get you higher returns than even a CD ladder will.

 Alternatives to CDs

 If you’re not sure that CDs are the right option for your money situation, know that there are alternatives, depending on what your needs are.

 I Bonds are bonds designed to help you fight against inflation.
-At the time of updating this, inflation is at over 7% and I Bonds are nearly 7%.
+At the time of updating this, inflation is at over 6% and I Bonds are at 6.89%.

 Bonds, like CDs, mature — and you get your money back at the time of maturity.
 However, unlike CDs, you can sell a bond if you need cash before the bond has matured.

 High-yield savings accounts are accounts that offer higher interest rates than regular savings accounts.
 While their interest rates are lower than CDs, you have the advantage of immediate access to your money.

 But keep in mind they still abide by savings account rules.
 That means you cannot withdraw from the account more than six times a month without being penalized.